babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 > ⚠️ **Important**: The `priv_validator_key.json` file contains sensitive key
 > material.
 Make sure to backup this file and store it securely, as it's
 > essential for your validator's operation and cannot be recovered if lost.
+> Note that BLS keys are currently not supported by Horcrux or other remote signing
+> solutions, so additional security measures should be considered for key management.

 ## 4. CometBFT Validator Configuration

-Next, we need to request the bls public key in order to create the validator configuration file.
+First, we need to get the validator's consensus public key to create the validator configuration file:

 ```shell
 babylond tendermint show-validator --home <home>